valorcz/splunk_jinja_formatter/jinja_formatter/README.md

 # Jinja2 Splunk Formatting Command

+## Motivation

+In many cases, people format a user-readable content within Splunk -- either because they need to send an e-mail, show a text in a dashboard, or push the results to JIRA or other ticketing tool.

+But when they format the actual readable message, they have to use a a very simple formatting techniques, making the query look rather ugly and difficult to maintain.

+With a template, it's possible to specify the resulting text with placeholders, which will later on be properly populated by the query results.
+And that's exactly what `jinja2format` does.

+## Description

 The `jinja2format` command returns events with a one new field, `formatted_template`, unless you specify an `result` option.